 The arts are essential to strong, vibrant communities.
 A dynamic cultural sector is a catalyst for growth, attracting and retaining businesses and visitors.
 They strengthen neighborhoods and communities by preserving the culture and memories of specific places and have a positive impact on health and well-being.
 The arts provide spaces to allow people from different backgrounds to engage with one another and opportunities to build community.
 Perhaps most importantly, they offer personal enjoyment to individuals, groups, and families, and give voice to the human condition.

-The Mary Duke Biddle Foundation focuses its arts grantmaking on efforts that strengthen arts organizations, encourage collaboration, and nurture artistic talent.
+The Mary Duke Biddle Foundation focuses its arts grantmaking on efforts that strengthen arts organizations and nurture artistic talent.
 This program focuses on adult artists.
 Please see the K-12 Education grant program for guidelines for projects that engage school-aged participants.

 The Mary Duke Biddle Foundation has a longstanding commitment to youth education.
 We focus this grantmaking on two areas: Student Success and Learning and Arts education.
 In both areas, the foundation makes grants to help children, especially those in underserved communities, acquire the knowledge, skills, and behaviors they need to succeed in school, career pathways, and life.